These Bylaws reflect changes approved by the SBA Board of Directors at the SBA meeting on September 16th, 2013.

 Section 2: Funding for new organizations

-- Up to $100 (if available) could go to support an emerging organization that is launched after the first month of the semester (limit of $100/year for any emerging organization) if the Appropriations Committee determines that the new organization will enhance the law school environment
+- Up to $100 (if available) may be requested to support an emerging organization that is launched after the first month of the semester if the Appropriations Committee determines that the new organization will enhance the law school environment.

 Article IX: Recognition and derecognition of student organizations